 Related reading

-The following resources offer alternative views on the comparison between the three platforms discussed here:
+The following resources offer alternative views on the comparison between the three platforms discussed here:- A SLEE for all Seasons; White paper by Open Cloud

 Acknowledgements